Introduction to seo

 Having evaluated the competition rate for all of your keyword phrases, you can now select a number of moderately popular key phrases with an acceptable competition rate, which you can use to promote and optimize your site.

-As mentioned above, search engine services often give inaccurate keyword information.
+5.4 Refining your keyword phrases As mentioned above, search engine services often give inaccurate keyword information.
 This means that it is unusual to obtain an optimum set of site keywords at your first attempt.
 After your site is up and running and you have carried out some initial promotion, you can obtain additional keyword statistics, which will facilitate some fine-tuning.
 For example, you will be able to obtain the search results rating of your site for particular phrases and you will also have the number of visits to your site for these phrases.

 With this information, you can clearly define the good and bad keyword phrases.
 Often there is no need to wait until your site gets near the top of all search engines for the phrases you are evaluating – one or two search engines are enough.

 Example.
 Suppose your site occupies first place in the Yahoo search engine for a particular phrase.
 At the same time, this site is not yet listed in MSN, or Google search results for this phrase.
 However, if you know the percentage of visits to your site from various search engines (for instance, Google – 70%, Yahoo – 20%, MSN search – 10%), you can predict the approximate amount of traffic for this phrase from these other searches engines and decide whether it is suitable.
+As well as detecting bad phrases, you may find some new good ones.
+For example, you may see that a keyword phrase you did not optimize your site for brings useful traffic despite the fact that your site is on the second or third page in search results for this phrase.

 Using these methods, you will arrive at a new refined set of keyword phrases.
 You should now start reconstructing your site: Change the text to include more of the good phrases, create new pages for new phrases, etc.